zhongfu/tp/docs/UserGuide.md

 Format: `persondelete PERSON_INDEX`

-Example: `persondelete 3` deletes the third person in the list
+Example: `persondelete 3` deletes the third person in the list.

-#### `personfind`: Find an employee by name or tag
+#### `personfind`: Find employees by name or tag

-Finds all people by a certain name and/or tag.
+Finds all employees that have the given keyword(s) in their names or tags, and lists them in the employee table.

-If multiple tags are entered, only entries that match **all** tags are returned.
+If multiple keywords are entered, only entries that match **all** keywords are returned.

+Keywords are case-insensitive.

 Format: `personfind KEYWORD [MORE_KEYWORDS]...​`

 Examples:

-`personfind Nicole Hardware` finds all the employees named ‘Nicole’, with the ‘Hardware’ tag
+* `personfind Nicole Hardware` finds all employees with ‘Nicole’ **and** ‘Hardware’ in their name and/or tags.

-`personfind Nicole` finds all the employees named ‘Nicole’
+* `personfind Nicole` finds all employees with ‘Nicole’ in their name and/or tags.

-`personfind Nicole Hardware Display` finds all employees named ‘Nicole’, tagged with BOTH 'Hardware' AND 'Display'
+* `personfind Nicole Hardware Display` finds all employees with ‘Nicole’, 'Hardware', **and** 'Display' in their name and/or tags.

 ![before](images/screenshots/personfind/before.png)